Cook-County-Department-of-Public-Health/shiny-cd-surveillance/README.md

 Data is not included in the repository; however, visitors are welcome to view and borrow code.

 The application is live [here](https://ccdphcd.shinyapps.io/cd-surveillance/), but still under development so errors/inefficiencies might be noted.
-Feedback to improve the code is welcome.